Kiragroh/ESAPI_MoveStructures/README.md

 This script has no complex GUI but a simple way to accept UserInput (see 'public class DialogResult' and 'class SelectStructureWindow').
 All code is in one file and should be easy to implement in your own scripts.

-Instructions:
+Workflow:

 1.)
-Compile the script with your own Esapi-Dependencies.
+Selct the Base-Stucture.
 2.)
-Run the script (ScriptApproval is requiered in clinical mode) 3.)
-Selct the Base-Stucture.
-4.)
 Enter x-direction in mm, enter y-direction in mm and enter z-direction in slices (resulting z-displacement in mm depends on the CT slice thickness).
+3.)
+The new sctructure has a automatic generated ID that is never to long and include the displacements but rounded (only 13 chars^^)

+First-Compile tips:

+add your own ESAPI-DLL-Files (VMS.TPS.Common.Model.API.dll + VMS.TPS.Common.Model.Types).
+Usually found in C:\Program Files\Varian\RTM\15.1\esapi\API
+For clinical Mode: Approve the produced .dll in External Treatment Planning if 'Is Writeable = true'

+Note:

+script is optimized to work with Eclipse 15.1 absolute beginner should first read my beginnerGuide https://drive.google.com/drive/folders/1-aYUOIfyvAUKtBg9TgEETiz4SYPonDOO